jeskarr/02_cybersec_utilities/README.md

     p.send(data)              #sends data to the process (as if writing a string in terminal)
     p.sendline(line)          #sends data plus a newline to the process (as if writing a string in terminal)
-    p.sendlineafter("_str_", line)      #sends data to the process (as if writing a string in terminal) only after reading a string specified by _str_
+    p.sendlineafter("_str_", line)      #sends data to the process (as if writing a string in terminal) only after reading a string specified by _str_ p.pack(data_to_pack)       #packs into a word-size an arbitrary-sized integer and sends it to the process
     ```
      > ***PLEASE NOTE:*** We can send the data to the process packed as bytes using the syntax ```b'string'``` (or with ```("string").encode('ascii')```) instead of strings, since sometimes there can be some problems with them.
 - To receive data